eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 A Condorcet method is at least slightly more precinct-summable than IRV, since each precinct can report the head-to-head tallies between each pair of candidates: the ballots with A > B, the ballots with B > A, and ballots indifferent ($$N^2(N-1)$$ numbers for $$N$$ candidates, though just $$N(N-1)+1$$ is needed), and then the overall winner can be determined from those tallies.
 However, this is still significantly more complex than Approval voting, which only requires $$N$$ numbers to be reported from each precinct.
 Also losing the benefits of utilizing existing plurality infrastructure for quick counts and audits.

-If your goal is to have a practical, simple, and cost-effective reform that can be widely adopted and trusted, then Condorcet methods are still far too complex and expensive to be practical for widespread real-world use in the United States.
+If your goal is to have a practical and cost-effective reform that can be widely adopted and trusted, then Condorcet methods are still far too complex and expensive to be practical for widespread real-world use in the United States.

 The primary benefit of a ranked method is that greater expressiveness.
-The question is if that greater expressiveness actually translate into better outcomes, in a practical sense, that would make it worth the costs?
-Or is it just theoretical?
+The only case to be made that a ranked Condorcet method would be better than Approval voting is if that expressiveness is worth the costs by actually delivering superior outcomes.
+But do they?

 ## The Information Problem